thin-edge/thin-edge.io/design/thin-edge-core.md

 The main motivation for this internal design is the ability to build specific executables that are smaller, tuned for a specific use-case, consuming less memory and offering a reduced attack surface.

-For instance, note that the generic mapper provides support for several clouds, even if the device will connect to only one.
-Note also that MQTT is used to send operations to the agent via JSON over MQTT.
-An application developer can easily reassemble cherry-picked thin-edge plugins into a highly tuned executable.
+An application developer can easily reassemble cherry-picked thin-edge actors into a highly tuned executable, keeping only the feature actually required on the IIoT gateways, and possibly adding Rust actors that have been implemented specification for his application.

 ```
 ┌───────────────────────────────────────────────────────────────┐
 │                                                               │
-│  tuned mapper + agent                                         │
+│  tuned `tedge`                                                │
 │                                                               │
 │    ┌────────────────┐                ┌─────────────────┐      │
 │    │                │                │                 │      │
-│    │ c8y plugin     ├─► operations───►  apt plugin     │      │
+│    │ c8y actor      ├─► operations───►  apt actor      │      │
 │    │                │                │                 │      │
 │    │                │                │                 │      │
 │    │                │                │                 │      │